aws-samples/amazon-sagemaker-groundtruth-and-amazon-comprehend-ner-examples/README.md

   Comprehend Custom NER.

-This repository contains the source CloudFormation template that the blog post uses to setup the data conversion pipeline, a notebook instance populated with two NER-training notebooks, and upload sample corpus to an S3 bucket.
+This repository contains the source CloudFormation template that the blog post uses to setup the data conversion pipeline, and sample corpus.

 It is recommended to deploy a stack by following the instructions contained in the blog post.
+Once the stack is deployed, you can then upload the sample corpus to your new bucket.

 To still deploy everything from this repository: